arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Replace the placeholder values with the following:

 	- **solutionWorkingDir**: the default directory where the solutions and assets will be copied for the demo.
 You can leave the default directory or choose a different one.
-	- **DisplayName**: it is the username that is displayed on ClipMeme's home screen.
+	- **DisplayName**: the username that is displayed on ClipMeme's home screen.
-	- **EnvironmentSubscriptionName**: it is your Azure subscription name.
+	- **EnvironmentSubscriptionName**: your Azure subscription name.
-	- **EnvironmentPrimaryLocation**: it is the location where the Azure resources will be deployed.
+	- **EnvironmentPrimaryLocation**: the location where the Azure resources will be deployed.
 E.g.: East US, West US, etc.
 	- **StorageAccountName**: the name of the storage account required for ClipMeme.
 The setup scripts will automatically create a new Storage Account in Azure using this value.
 The name you choose must be unique and in lower case.
 	- **WebsiteName**: the name of the Azure Website for ClipMeme.
 The setup scripts will automatically create an Azure Website, scale it to **Standard** mode and create a _staging_ slot.
 	- **TrafficManagerProfile**: the name of the Azure Traffic Manager profile.
 The setup scripts will automatically create a profile to use in the demo.